 Step 5: Cut Wall Plates

-Cut 2-by-4s for top and bottom wall plates to which you will attach the wall studs.
+Cut 2 X 4s for top and bottom wall plates to which you will attach the wall studs.
 Leave a gap in the bottom plate to make room for the door, but use a single length of board for the top plate over the door.

 Step 6: Attach Wall Plates

-Screw or nail the top and bottom 2-by-4 plates into place on the floor and ceiling, with the wide side of the boards facing up and down respectively.
+Screw or nail the top and bottom 2 X 4 plates into place on the floor and ceiling, with the wide side of the boards facing up and down respectively.

 Step 7: Cut Wall Studs

-Cut 2-by-4s for wall studs to be located every 16 inches; the number of studs needed depends on the size of the closet.
+Cut 2 X 4s for wall studs to be located every 16 inches; the number of studs needed depends on the size of the closet.
 A stud is needed on either side of the door opening, leaving a gap at least 1/2 inch taller and wider than the dimensions of the door casement.

 Step 8: Attach Wall Studs

 Nail the studs to the top and bottom plates with the narrow side of the boards facing the inside and outside of the closet; drive the nails in at an angle so they go through the stud and plate boards.
-Connect the door studs with a 2-by-4 header plate installed 1/2 inch above the height of the door and casement.
+Connect the door studs with a 2 X 4 header plate installed 1/2 inch above the height of the door and casement.

 Step 9: Drywall the Wall Frame

 Cover the wall frame with sheets of drywall.
-Apply construction adhesive to the studs, hold the drywall sheet in place, and then drive drywall screws into the studs spaced every 6 to 8 inches.
+Hold the drywall sheet in place, and then drive drywall screws into the studs spaced every 6 to 8 inches.
 If you need to use separate sheets of drywall, join two pieces with the joints split on the center of the stud.

 Step 10: Hang the Closet Door